This post may contain affiliate links. Please see my disclosure policy for details.

 But, thankfully, the second attempt was a success.
 But as a bonus, the snowstorm had left the Sela Pass looking like a winter wonderland!

 Make sure you allow some time for a pitstop or two at these unbelievable places on the road from Sela Pass to Tawang!

 The Sela Pass to Tawang road is in the West Kameng circuit of Arunachal Pradesh in North East India.

 As a foreign tourist, you will need a PAP (Protected Area Permit) to enter the state or as an Indian tourist, you will need an ILP (Inner Line Permit).

 These are ideal stopovers for the night before you attempt the Sela pass.
 I’m going to cover the journey starting from Dirang over to Tawang in this post.

-Local transport options are available that are Sumo Jeeps which run from 5.30 am until around 11 am each morning.
+Local transport options are available which are Sumo Jeeps which run from 5.30 am until around 11 am each morning.

 The best way to explore is to take a tour with the likes of Holiday Scout or hire your own transport.
 I went through the Sela Pass in December!
 It was treacherous and freezing!